modernmt/modernmt/README.md

 Read [INSTALL.md](INSTALL.md)

-The distribution includes a small dataset (folder ./examples) to train and test translations from English to Italian in two domains.
+The distribution includes a small dataset (folder ./examples/data/train) to train and test translations from English to Italian in three domains.

 ### Create an engine